 The maximum amount of blood collected is approximately 81 mL in Cycle 1, and less in subsequent cycles.
+(Unique to China: The maximum amount of blood collected is approximately 30 mL in Cycle 1, and less in subsequent cycles.)

 6 DISCONTINUATION